Avengers: Here are the original comic book versions of DCU & MCU movies

 Comic book movies have gone from being a niche market to a downright cultural phenomenon.
 Not one moment goes by in the modern age of cinema that the media isn’t fuelling the hype for an upcoming contribution to the DC or Marvel cinematic universes.
-So big and so prolific have these studios become, Marvel’s even hosting its very own goddamn film festival to mark a ten-year milestone.
+So big and so prolific have these studios become, Marvel’s even hosting its very own film festival to mark a ten-year milestone.

 The likes of Wonder Woman, Avengers: Infinity War, and Black Panther have dominated the box office over the past year and this trend is only set to grow with the upcoming Wonder Woman sequel, standalone Joker movie, and untitled Avengers movie – just some of the comic book flicks in the pipeline.